anjackson/oais-differ/README.md

 Result: <https://github.com/anjackson/oais-differ/compare/2012...2024?diff=split&w#diff-c0866066239b8a685db373713dbb89e8192ddcfcfbf6052e5579035c8e67b74f>

-(you'll have to click to make it load the large diff)
+(it's the last entry, at the bottom, and you'll have to click to make it load the large diff)

 Resources